kiteframe/kiteframe-co-uk/guides/legacy-blindness.md

 It's usually dangerous to attempt to replace existing software all at once.
 As a result, there will be a time when our software coexists alongside the existing software.
 Often, we will need to integrate the two.

-It's important to decouple the new software from the existing wherever we can, so that the structures and language of the existing doesn't leak into our new software and affect our judgement and model.
+It's important to decouple the new software from the existing wherever we can, so that the structures and language of the existing system doesn't leak into our new software and affect our judgement and model.

 There are technical solutions we can use here.
 One example could be queues or messaging infrastructure, with a separate module for integrating with the existing software that lives outside our new application, listening to events in the new software and keeping the existing software up to date.
 Once we have replaced the existing software, the module can be unplugged, and there is no sign in our new application that the old software ever existed.